 - For a BAC at or above .15, five days of public work service (above .20, 10 days public work service and a none-month First Conviction Program DUI Class, Above .25, 15 days public work service and a nine-month First Conviction Program DUI class);

 - If you had a passenger under the age of 14 in the vehicle at the time of your arrest, you could be charged with Child Endangerment and will likely spend at least 48 hours in jail;

 - Should you refuse a post-arrest chemical test, you could face 48 hours in jail, and a nine-month First Conviction Program DUI class in addition to other applicable penalties, and

 - If you were driving thirty miles over the speed limit on the freeway or twenty miles over the speed limit on a street, you could additionally be charged with reckless driving and could face 60 days in jail in addition to the other applicable penalties.

-Call San Diego DUI Lawyer Vikas Bajaj Today For a Free Consultation
+Call San Diego DUI Lawyer Vikas Bajaj Today For an Initial Consultation

 Other consequences of a DUI conviction include skyrocketing automobile insurance rates, restrictions on your ability to travel to Canada, potential employment termination as well as difficulty obtaining employment in the future, and the social stigma attached to a DUI conviction.